DKormann/shaderplay/README.md

-# shaderplay micro gameengine
+# shaderplay micro game engine

-this is a tiny library to create create games with shaders
+this is a tiny library to create games with shaders

 try to the example here: https://dkormann.com/shaderplay